-Birth of Sudhir Naik, the Bombay opener who was once accused of stealing a pair of socks from Marks & Spencer.
-That was on India's 1974 tour of England, when he made his Test debut at Edgbaston and made a defiant 77 in an innings defeat.
+Birth of Sudhir Naik, the Bombay opener who made his Test debut at Edgbaston in 1974 and made a defiant 77 in an innings defeat.
+Less flatteringly, he was accused of having shoplifted at a Marks & Spencer's on the tour.
 He played two Tests the following winter against West Indies but made only 60 runs in four innings and was not picked again.

 With a Test record that read 81 not out, 88, 14, 72, 4 not out, you'd think that Jamaican Desmond Lewis, who was born today, had done enough to keep his place.
 Those runs came for West Indies against India in 1970-71, but Lewis was soon replaced by the superior gloveman Deryck Murray.
 Consolation came in the form of an average of 86.33.
 Statistically, Lewis is the best wicketkeeper-batsman of all time.